uwcirg/tb-mobile-app/src/Content/changelog/en.md

 - Add instructions about how to enable push notifications at the system level
 - Detect if they are not enabled and present warning with link to instructions
 - Add screen to onboarding to explain notifications before asking for permission
+- Track if the app was launched in standalone mode
+- Fix display issues in onboarding
+    - Button overlap with password input
+    - Increase size of age input

 Assistant Side:
 - Add link to survey on archived patient popup